greggersaurus/OpenSteamController/Jingle/README.md

 # Jingle

-The work in this directory is geared towards creating a user friendly way for customizing what Jingles play when the Steam Controller starts up and shuts down with the official firmware installed.
-A Jingle is defined to be the series of Notes that are played on the Right and Left Haptics.
+One of the features I found the most intriguing when I bought a Steam Controller is that when the controller powers up and shuts down, it plays a little song.
+These songs (or Jingles as I often refer to them) can be configured via Steam.
+ However, the choices are limited, with only 14 options being available.

+The work in this directory is the result of me wanting to understand how these Jingles are produced and wondering if there was any way to customize them, without otherwise impacting the operation of the official firmware.
+It turns out there is a very clean way to accomplish exactly what I wanted, as it seems Valve may have been planning to add such customization options.
+ Specifically what I am referring to here is that the official firmware has a mechanism for checking non-volatile memory (EEPROM) and if that data is valid it uses it instead of the default Jingles.
+My guess is that this was the beginnings of a feature that never received support from Steam.
+However, now that I understand how it works, I am able to provide software to take advantage of it.

- The video and instructions below offer details on how to customize the Jingles on a Steam Controller:
+Check out the video below for how this Subproject allows you to customize the start up and shut down Jingles on a Steam Controller:

  Open Steam Controller: Jingle Customization